discretize/discretize-guides/builds/guardian/condi-willbender/index.md

 </Warning>

-<Specialization name="Willbender" text="Condition Willbender"/> is a strong build for guardian.
+The <Specialization name="Willbender" text="Condition Willbender"/> is a strong build for guardian.
 It has high damage, CC and mobility making it a strong choice for all groups.
 It alsocan easily slot more supportive utility skills allowing you to provide yourself and your party wwith <Boon name="Stability"/>, <Boon name="Aegis"/> and reflects easily.

 <Divider text="Equipment"/>